-Research in the laboratory relates to the intragraft microenvironment, and how it functions to both promote and inhibit the rejection process.
-Our studies focus on three broad areas including: 1) how leukocyte-endothelial cell interactions and products of these interactions promote, sustain or inhibit T cell activation and allorecognition, 2) how events within the microvasculature sustain or inhibit chronic allograft rejection, and 3) the development of novel biomarkers and new therapeutics to transform clinical care and improve outcomes following transplantation.
-We are currently expanding our research effort into the area of inflammation resolution, and we are specifically interested in endogenous mechanisms and regulatory signaling networks of pro-resolution.
-Understanding these processes will allow us to develop new paradigms for anti-rejection therapeutics following transplantation.
+Research in the laboratory relates to the processes of inflammation resolution and the discovery of receptor ligand interactions that both promote and inhibit alloimmunity and the rejection process.
+Our studies focus on three broad areas including: 1) how events within the intragraft microenvironment including leukocyte-endothelial cell interactions promote, sustain or inhibit T cell activation and allorecognition, 2) discrete signals and molecular interactions in select populations of T cells that are integral to inflammation resolution, and 3) the application of these discoveries into the development of biomarkers and new therapeutics to transform clinical care and improve outcomes following transplantation.

 Active projects include:

-3. Novel regulatory molecules in T cells: Allograft rejection is mediated by the recipient’s immunological response to donor antigen, initiated and coordinated by CD4+ T cells.
+1. Novel regulatory molecules within T cells: Allograft rejection is mediated by the recipient’s immunological response to donor antigen, initiated and coordinated by CD4+ T cells.
 Once T cells encounter alloantigen, they undergo expansion and differentiation into effectors and/or memory T cells.
 However, activation also results in the expansion of regulatory T cells that function to control the immune response, and it is proposed that this process of immunoregulation is critical for long-term allograft survival.
-Within T cells, several adapter proteins including DEPTOR and TSAd have been found to be active participants in signaling responses that modulate T cell activation and augment immunoregulation.
-The overall goal of our research is to characterize the role and function of regulatory adaptor proteins.
-Our hypothesis is that manipulation of these adaptors function to alter T effector-T regulatory cell interactions and transplant rejection.
+Within T cells, several adapter proteins including TSAd have been found to be active participants in signaling responses that modulate T cell activation and immunoregulation.
+We find that the relative activity of TSAd is critical for T regulatory cell activation, and we reported that its absence is associated with resistance to costimulatory blockade in vivo.
+Our hypothesis is that manipulation of select adaptors alters T effector-T regulatory cell interactions and transplant rejection.